bksutherland/GreenTechHackathon/README.md

     <li>Portable Solar-Powered Office</li>
   </ul>
 <h1>Frequently Asked Questions</h1>
+  <p>How do hybrid supercapacitors, also called lithium ion capacitors compare to batteries?</p>
+  <p>Typically they are compared on two dimensions, energy density (ability to store energy in a given volume) and power density (ability to supply the energy quickly from a given volume).
+This is called a <a href="https://en.wikipedia.org/wiki/Ragone_plot#/media/File:Lithium_Ion_Capacitor_Chart.png">Ragone plot</a> and you can observe that lithium ion capacitors have a sinilar energy density to low end batteries, and a higher power density.
+They recharge and last much longer, however!
   <p>Why haven't heard of this before?</p>
   <p>A combination of reasons.
-Some products like solar calculators and solar wristwatches you likely have heard of.
+Some products like solar calculators and solar wristwatches such as the Citizen Eco-Drive you likely have heard of.
 You may not have known capacitors are used instead of batteries.
 The other reason is simply capacity -- only recently did hybrid supercapacitors come out in the market (2020), and even more recently, sizes in the 1100F range (2022).
   <p>Where are hybrid supercapacitors made?</p>
   <p><a href="https://www.eaton.com/ie/en-gb/company/careers/life-at-eaton/dublin.html">Eaton Electronics</a> in Dublin; cds in Asia;</p>
+  <p>What are hybrid supercapacitors made of?</p>
+  <p>While it's true that critical minerals like lithium used in hybrid supercapacitors, they recharge and last much longer than rechargeable batteries.</p>
 <h2>Prior work on this theme</h2>
 <a href="https://orcid.org/0000-0002-8205-0719">Orchid listing of published academic works</a><br/>
 <a href="https://youtu.be/Zicvndw5lNI?si=3cR8pBB4yYd79-CS">Low Carbon Consumer Electronics - presentation from July on Youtube</a>